 The Golden Tickets should be taken to a childcare provider before the expiry date ends to apply for the free childcare.
 The free childcare will start from the term after your child's second birthday and it will continue up until your child starts school,(Please see tab 2 - "When will my 2 year old start to receive the free childcare" for details.) and once you have started receiving the free childcare it will continue even if your circumstances change.

 Parents may still be eligible for funded childcare for their 2 year old even if they did not receive a golden ticket in the post.
 You can still check if you are eligible by using our online 2 year old checker to apply at www.suffolk.gov.uk/two.

-Department of Education's Funded Early Education Choice Framework explaining how children aged 2, 3 and 4 can take up a funded early education place, and what information is available to parents.
+Department of Education's Funded Early Education Choice Framework (PDF, 70KB) explaining how children aged 2, 3 and 4 can take up a funded early education place, and what information is available to parents.